reflex-app/reflex/readme.md

 ## Developing

-Please use the following versions:
+Requirements:
-- Node 10.0+, NPM 6+
+- Node and NPM

 1. Clone the project to your computer:
     ```sh